-The nanoparticle CNT with volume fraction $\eta = 0.5$ has loaded in the equation 13 to 18, compared the result with normal tumor tissue condition.
-Fig. 7 shows the simulation result of the tumor temperature contour between normal tissue and loaded nanoparticle CNT with volume fraction $\eta =$ 0.5.
-The red line is 50 °C line.
+The nanoparticle CNT with volume fraction $\eta = 0.5$ was loaded in the equation 13 to 18, and the result compared with normal tumor tissue condition.
+Fig. 7 shows the simulation result of the tumor temperature contour between normal tissue and loaded nanoparticle CNT with volume fraction $\eta = 0.5$.
+The red line is the 50 °C line.
 Fig. 7 (a) shows the red line that did not cover the tumor 100% even though the simulation duration reaches 1000 sec. and produces a 12 mm. tail range.
-Fig. 7 (b) shows the red line cover tumor 100% with a simulation time 75 sec. and produce a 4 mm. tail range.
-Since the CNT has increased the thermal conductivity in tumor tissue, it can conclude the improved performance of MWA from these comparisons.
+Fig. 7(b)

+Fig. 4.
+The Verification result of the liver tissue temperature.